Skip to main content

 What is Stratified Sampling

-With large numbers, good randomization typically solves this.
+With large numbers, randomization typically solves this.
 However in B2B scenarios and other relatively low volume or high variance scenarios, stratified sampling is useful to ensure this balance.
-Statsig supports both automated (still in beta) and manual stratified sampling.
+Statsig supports both automated and manual stratified sampling.
+On tests where a tail-end of power users drive a large portion of an overall metric value, stratified sampling meaningfully reduces false positive rates and makes your results more consistent and trustworthy.
+In our simulations, we saw around a 50% decrease in the variance of reported results.

 Automated Stratified Sampling